Welcome to today's edition of the Rush 24-7 podcast.

 Get this.

-They announced in the UK today some government office that is um was set up to study UFOs as being shut down.
+They announced in the UK today some government office that was set up to study UFOs is being shut down.

 However, not in Denver.

-In the Los Angeles Times a couple of days ago.
+In the Los Angeles Times a couple of days ago, forget high sky unemployment and those two wars overseas.

 For one thing, if extraterrestrials were to descend on Denver, what's the best way to welcome them?